Hairy cell leukemia (HCL) is a cancer of the blood that starts in your bone marrow -- the soft tissue inside bones where blood cells are made.

 - How many times you've had HCL come back after treatment

-Once your doctor has a better idea of how HCL is affecting you, she may recommend one or more of these:
+Once your doctor has a better idea of how HCL is affecting you, they may recommend one or more of these:

 - If your HCL grows slowly and doesn't cause any symptoms, your doctor might decide you don't need treatment right away and recommend "watchful waiting" before starting a treatment plan.